alcueca/awesome-oracles/README.md

 # Awesome Oracles

 Despite their critical role in DeFi, oracles are often poorly understood by developers and users.
-The goal of Awesome Oracles is to rectify that.
+The goal of Awesome Oracles is to rectify that using the [ERC-7726](https://eips.ethereum.org/EIPS/eip-7726) standard.

 1. [Oracles](#erc-7226-oracles): Example [ERC-7726](https://eips.ethereum.org/EIPS/eip-7726)
    integrations of popular oracles.